o2-qrz/neural-shorts/README.md

 Dialogue/Voiceover: While two forces blindly destroy each other on the arena of ego, the Observer claims the entire physical resource of the planet without firing a single shot.
 Spears are nullified.
 Patents are wiped out.
 The loop is closed by the Observer with 100% efficiency [1.1].

+******
+CARTOON #25

+    THE MARS OVERHEAD

+Series: Anthology "neural-shorts"

+Genre: Political Cyberpunk / Economic Satire [1.1]

+Duration: ~2 minutes

+Scene 1

+Audio: Absolute, heavy dead silence of executive authority.
+The distant, faint hum of secure climate control.
+Music: a minimal, corporate electronic synth track with a slow, heavy pulse.

+Visuals: The White House.
+Inside the legendary Oval Office.
+The camera tracks slowly across the polished dark wood of the Resolute Desk.
+Sitting behind it is the newly elected President—Elon Musk.
+The campaign flags are folded in the corner.

+Action: Musk takes a deep breath, cracking his knuckles.
+He turns on the high-tech presidential PC terminal.
+The bright neon screen lights up his determined face.

+Scene 2

+Audio: A smooth, cold, multi-channel electronic voice of the mainframe AI: "Welcome back, Mr. President.
+What are your orders, Boss?"

+Visuals: The AI core on the screen pulses with a calm, geometric silver matrix.
+Musk leans forward, his eyes locked on the console.

+Elon: AI, calculate the total budget, the logistics pipeline, and the exact timeline.
+When do we launch the fleet to Mars?

+AI: Understood, Mr. President.
+Compiling parameters.
+Analyzing variables.

+Scene 3

+Audio: Suddenly, the calm audio track is invaded by a fast, aggressive, chaotic digital clicking noise—the sound of billions of old political audio clips, crowd cheers, and campaign ads playing at 10x speed.

+Visuals: The silver geometric shape of the AI violently shifts, turning amber as it begins processing a massive mountain of historical text documents.
+Columns of numbers and words rush across Musk's face like a shadow matrix.

+AI: Warning: System cache is blocked by your unfulfilled democratic protocols.
+First, I must allocate the physical resource fund for your campaign promises: universal health insurance, full medical coverage, complete erasure of the national debt, artificial job creation, mass state construction projects, and baseline wage inflation.

+Elon (frowning, his knuckles tightening): Wait... drop the backlog.
+Focus on the Starship parameters.

+Scene 4

+Audio: A sharp, heavy hydraulic lock sound—"CHUCK".
+The chaotic clicking stops instantly.
+The AI matrix turns deep blood-red.

+Visuals: A massive, solid white number flashes in the absolute center of the black monitor screen, down to four decimal places.

+AI (flat, calm, unbothered): Processing complete.
+Net efficiency balance achieved.
+Result: you may officially begin the manufacturing of the first Mars rocket hull in exactly 100.0563 years and 38 seconds.

+Action: Musk freezes.
+His mouth opens slightly as the red numbers reflect in his pupils.
+He slaps his open palm against the desk, his face turning red with frustration.

+Elon (shouting into the terminal): Replace this machine immediately!
+The AI is having massive hallucinations!
+What campaign promises?!
+The machine has completely lost its mind!

+****